Norway E-commerce Market Size and Share

 Norway E-commerce Market Analysis by Mordor Intelligence

-The Norway e-commerce market is valued at USD 9.63 billion in 2025 and is projected to reach USD 14.21 billion by 2030, advancing at a 7.91% CAGR.
+The Norway e-commerce market size is valued at USD 9.63 billion in 2025 and is projected to reach USD 14.21 billion by 2030, advancing at a 7.91% CAGR.
 Continuous public-sector investments in digital infrastructure, 98% internet penetration, and sustained consumer spending underpin this trajectory.[1]Ministry of Local Government and District Affairs, “Digitaliseringsstrategi 2024-2030,” regjeringen.no The government’s NOK 2.8 billion (USD 747 million) fiber program boosts remote connectivity, while 87% of domestic online sales already accrue to Norwegian stores, evidencing strong local capabilities.
 Mobile commerce, commanding two-thirds of sales, benefits from smartphone penetration exceeding 95% and a growing appetite for seamless “green delivery” options.
 Payment innovation is reshaping checkout experiences as Buy-Now-Pay-Later (BNPL) expands faster than any other method, driven by Klarna’s 18% domestic share.
 Currency volatility and high last-mile costs in sparsely populated areas temper full-market conversion but are mitigated by EU VAT One-Stop Shop (OSS) reforms that simplify cross-border compliance for small sellers.[2]“VAT OSS Guide,” taxation-customs.ec.europa.eu

 Key Report Takeaways